MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/pipspager.md

 # PipsPager

-The PipsPager control enables navigation within paginated content beyond the bounds of the viewport (visible area).
-The PipsPager is independent of the content shown and is intended for experiences where content is paginated but is not explicitly numbered.
-For example, pages indicated with 'dot' glyphs instead of numbers to encourage discovery of content and reduce unnecessary UI elements on the page.
+The PipsPager control helps users navigate within linearly paginated content using a configurable collection of glyphs, each of which represents a single "page" within a limitless range.
+The glyphs highlight the current page, and indicate the availability of both preceding and succeeding pages.
+The control relies on current context and does not support explicit page numbering or a non-linear organization.

 **Get the Windows UI Library**